ReqRest/ReqRest-Documentation/doc/articles/getting-started.md

 With such a client, users can start building requests against the API via method chains, for example `myClient.Users(123).Todos().Post(newTodoItem)`.
-Futhermore, a `RestClient` holds the configuration for the requests which are being made, for example the API's base URL (in our case `https://jsonplaceholder.typicode.com`) or the `HttpClient` which should be used for making the requests.
+Futhermore, a `RestClient` holds the configuration for the requests which are being made, for example the API's base URL (in our case `https://jsonplaceholder.typicode.com`) or the @"System.Net.Http.HttpClient" which should be used for making the requests.

 For this example, create a new class called `JsonPlaceholderClient`, inherit from @"ReqRest.RestClient" and copy the code below.